Dieman89/Dieman89/README.md

 # Hello, I am Alessandro 👋.

 <img src="https://github.com/Dieman89/Dieman89/blob/master/0.jfif" alt="LinkedIn Image">
-I'm a Software Engineer who is passionate about creating new projects and learn new things and new technologies.
+I'm a Software Engineer who is passionate about creating new projects and learn new things.
 I am currently working for <a href="https://www.ovoenergy.com/">OVO Energy</a>.

 <br />I am a maintainer at <a href="https://blitzjs.com/">Blitz.js</a> and you can find me on the official <a href="https://discord.blitzjs.com/">Discord</a>.